yohman/22S-DH151/Weeks/Week01/Lab/readme.md

 ## Map time!

-Now it is time to add a map to our html page.
+Now it is time to add a map to your html page.
 This is a multi-step process that entails the following:

 1. Bring the leaflet javascript library into the html page
 1. Bring the leaflet css into the html page